Flight-Lab/View-Assist/View Assist Community Extras/VAX Volume Control/readme.md

 > This blueprint will eventually be merged into VAX Device Control

 > [!important]
 > REQUIRES the mediaplayer_device and musicplayer_device in your View Assist device config file to use separate media_player entities.
 These features rely on using media_player state change as a trigger, so the media players must also be stable, remain available, and display reliable state changes between idle & playing.
-Remember to also use the mediaplayer_device media_player in Stream Assist
+Remember to also use the mediaplayer_device media_player in Stream Assist.
 >
 > Must make new automation for each device.